lewapek/AJourneyIntoCleanerAndSaferCodeInScala/README.md

-# Slides for talk: "A journey into safer and cleaner code in Scala with some real-life examples"
+# A journey into safer and cleaner code in Scala with some real-life examples
+## Presentation slides